Clone the template npx degit chromaui/intro-storybook-react-template taskbox cd taskbox # Install dependencies yarn

 Storybook runs alongside your app in development mode.
 It helps you build UI components isolated from the business logic and context of your app.
-This edition of Learn Storybook is for React; other editions exist for React Native, Vue, Angular, Svelte and Ember.
+This edition of the Intro to Storybook tutorial is for React; other editions exist for React Native, Vue, Angular, Svelte and Ember.

 We'll need to follow a few steps to get the build process set up in our environment.
 To start with, we want to use degit to setup our build system.
 Using this package, you can download "templates" (partially built applications with some default configuration) to help you fast track your development workflow.